Did you know?

 Don't let this be the story of your South African safari.
 There is a choice of photographic safaris in South Africa aimed at both the amateur and the expert.
 Allow trained photographic guides, skilled at wildlife photography, to share with you all their hints, tips and years of experience.
 Learn the best places to shoot from and how to get in close for those truly amazing shots.

-There is a wide choice of tours, from a 1-day trip up to the Pilanesberg, only an hour and a half from Johannesburg, to a 5-day, north-to-south tour of the Kruger Park where you can capture the Big 5 in all their majesty.
+There is a wide choice of tours, from a one-day trip up to the Pilanesberg, only two hours from Johannesburg, to a five-day, north-to-south tour of the Kruger Park where you can capture the Big Five in all their majesty.
 If wild cats are your thing then possibly take a trip to the Timbavati big cats reserve or tailor-make your own tour to fit your budget, your tour group or the duration of your visit.

 There is nothing quite like the thrill of your friends asking where you got that amazing poster and being able to reply in a nonchalant tone that you took that shot on the banks of the great, green Limpopo.